 But, sound deadener isn’t cheap – it will at least double the cost of your van’s floor installation.
 Most vans will need 2 rolls of Noico Sound Deadening Mat to cover the entire floor.
 Some vans (like extra long Sprinters) may need more.

-Since warm air rises there’s little danger of heat escaping through your floor, which is why insulation is optional.
-But insulating your van’s floor does have some nice benefits:
+Since warm air rises there’s little danger of heat escaping through your floor.
+But that doesn’t mean you should ignore this aspect of your van’s insulation.
+Insulating your van’s floor has the following benefits:

-The subfloor provides a stable layer - basically a sheet of plywood - for your floor to sit on.
+The subfloor provides a stable layer – basically a sheet of plywood – for your floor to sit on.
 You’ll see a lot of van build videos on Youtube showing a ¾” subfloor, but that thickness just isn’t necessary in a van.
 The thicker the subfloor, the higher the cost and weight, and the more valuable interior space it takes away.
-We recommend using ¼” plywood for your subfloor, which is plenty thick enough for a van.
+We recommend using 1/2″ plywood for your subfloor.
+This thickness allows for a stable subfloor and enough grip for securing furniture, but also isn’t too thick or heavy.

 There are several different materials you can go with for your van’s floor, from high-cost wood to low-cost laminate.
 Here are the pros and cons of each: